lchenbb/Continual_Learning_For_Text_Generation_in_Dialog_System/README.md

-# Continual Learning for Natural Language Generation
+# Continual Learning for Natural Language Generation in Task-oriented Dialog Systems

-## Getting started
+## Introduction

-The folder contains the dataset, source code and configurations to reproduce our results.
+This repo is the implementation of paper [Continual Learning for Natural Language Generation in Task-oriented Dialog Systems](https://arxiv.org/pdf/2010.00910.pdf) on *Findings of ACL: EMNLP 2020*.
+In this paper, we propose a exemplar-replay and regularization based technique to mitigate catastrophic forgetting and enhance continual learning for language generation in task oriented dialog system.

+Authors:

+Fei Mi, Liangwei Chen, Mengjie Zhao, Minlie Huang, Faltings Boi.

 ### Prerequisites